gabrielhgcamargo/Grade-Registration-API/README.md

 > Before registering the test grade, it is necessary to register the student responsible for that grade

-- Maven
+- Maven -> already in the project

-- Spring Boot
+- Spring Boot -> already in the project

-- Sprint Data JPA
+- Sprint Data JPA -> already in the project

-- Spring Security e JWT
+ - Bean Validation -> already in the project

-- Bean Validation
+- Lombok -> already in the project

-- Lombok
+- Spring Security e JWT -> to be implemented

-- Swagger
+- Swagger -> to be implemented

 in development...